 Do not Ignore a Judgment

 If there’s a judgment entered against you, you must address it.
-Even if it’s a mistake and the debt doesn’t belong to you, you will need to take action to get it resolved to avoid negative consequences for your credit.
+Even if it’s a mistake and the debt doesn’t belong to you, you will need to take action to get it resolved to avoid negative consequences on your credit report.
 Judgments allow for the plaintiff to take steps, such as garnish bank accounts, place liens on property, and in some states, garnish wages.

 You have rights against the debt collector